leemhenson/firebase-tools/README.md

 ## Commands

-Installing the fork locally provides you with the same `firebase` command but in order to execute any command on the command line you prefix it with `npx` like `npx firebase deploy`.
+Installing the fork locally provides you with the same `firebase` command but in order to execute a command on the command line you prefix it with `npx` like `npx firebase deploy`.

 If you are using the commands as part of a package.json script, `npx` is not required, because scripts already prefer locally installed binaries when available.